Connection matrices in combinatorial topological dynamics: Poset filtered chain complexes

 \begin{ex} {\em Consider the set of words

-and the free module $C:=\QQ\scalprod{X}$ with basis $X$ and coefficients in the field $\QQ$ of rational numbers.
+and the free module $C:=\ZZ_2\scalprod{X}$ with basis $X$ and coefficients in the field~$\ZZ_2$.
 For a word $x\in X$ define its {\em dimension} as one less than the number of characters in $x$ and denote the set of words of dimension~$i$ by~$X_i$.
 Setting